 Can I Get an MFT Degree Online in Nebraska?

 The answer is “Yes!”
 Marriage and family therapy degree programs are widely available online, though as of now, none currently exist in Nebraska.
 This doesn’t mean that you’re ineligible to enroll.
 There are a few online programs that are based in neighboring states, some of which only require in-person clinicals in the final year of study.
-Keep in mind that if you want to practice in Nebraska as a licensed marriage and family therapist, you’ll still have to transfer over your license.
+Keep in mind that if you want to practice in Nebraska as a licensed marriage and family therapist, you’ll need to follow the licensure requirements set forth by the state, regardless of where your online program is based.
 Here are a few options to consider:

 Colorado Christian University: If you’re looking for a biblical approach to marriage and family therapy, you may be interested in Colorado Christian University’s online Master’s in Counseling with a focus on Marriage and Families.
 Students can complete this program entirely online apart from three in-person clinal sessions located in Lakewood, CO.